fwsa-batch2/mohamed.musaraf__web_project/README.md

   c.
 CVV - 333<br>
   d.
 CardHolder Name - musaraf<br>
 if any of the details will be miss match then it will alert.  <br>
 5.After the details matched then it will lead user to the OTP section.
-In that user need to click "Click to get Otp" <br>
+In that user need to click "Click to Sent Otp" <br>
-to receive OTP and paste it in the below feild to complete the transaction.
+to receive OTP from Registered Email and paste it in the below feild to complete the transaction.